 Happiness is our birthright, even though it may not seem that way sometimes.
 This little article has some practical tips that actually help.
+Feel free to also check out my own 108 Steps Of Happiness.

 Everybody gets moody.
 That’s why people go on diets, spend too much money for clothes, or suck up to popular people – because they think it will make them happy!
 That happiness often proves to come to us!
 However, if you get to know people around you, you will see what makes the happiest people crazy.